VictorChukwudi/PersonAPI/README.md

 ### Deployed

-To use the deployed version of the API, the base URL is https://personapi.onrender.com.(with the routes attached for any of the CRUD operations)
+To use the deployed version of the API, the base URL is https://personapi-xc6z.onrender.com (with the routes attached for any of the CRUD operations)